Occasionally, developers will create a boss fight in which the boss is so massive that there is no way for it to move around. Rule of Cool

 - The Ghost Kraken from Sonic Rush Adventure is in one place, and constantly turns to face you.
 There's more though.

-- The first fight against Red in Spyro the Dragon: A Hero's Tail.
+- The first fight against Red in Spyro: A Hero's Tail.
 He can both expand and decrease the size of the arena by using either ice magic (to expand it) or fire magic (to melt the ice).

 - In Super Mario Galaxy 2, Megahammer and Squizzard in the main game and King Kaliente and Bouldergeist in the Boss Rush.
 The Boomsday Machine is a subversion; it starts out like this, but becomes mobile when it Turns Red.